Our vision: Heat-resilient communities that protect people’s health and well-being where they live, learn, work, and play

 Big news!
 We have been awarded a first-of-its-kind federal grant from NOAA/NIHHIS to establish the nation’s first Center of Excellence for Heat Resilient Communities.
+We’re now reviewing applications to engage and support 10 communities and tribal entities in determining the best strategies for local heat mitigation and management.
 Learn more and check back here for updates.

 Our Experts